Aoldri/anomaly-definitions/README.md

 Set the `Lua › Runtime: Plugin` as the path to the `plugin.lua` file.
 For example: `$USERPROFILE/Documents/LuaEnvironments/anomaly-definitions/plugin.lua`

 More detailed instructions are found here in the LSP's [wiki](https://github.com/sumneko/lua-language-server/wiki/Libraries).

+## Coverage

+Exhaustive list:
+- `lua_help.script`
+- `_g.script`
+- `db.script`

+Expanding coverage to include other `.script` files will come with time, because they need to be hardcoded in a file somewhere.